lennyleadership/zhichang/content/docs/01 Interview Experience/24 CGC Chemist_2022/01 Take Home Exam/01_Difficult_people_CGC_2022.md

 Looking back, I should do differently as follows:
 We should have a disciplinary process to bring their performance back to what we expected.

 ---
-Option #2
-A technologist was responsible for VOC analysis at AECL.
-1) (Acknowledge and identify the problems)  The training expectation was not met.
-2) (Listen their feedback.
-Get to know their perspective)  I took a proactive approach seeking his feedback on how I could do differently down the road.
-Luckly enough, he began with providing feedback.
-He preferred a cheatsheet using his own language.
-3) (Maintained the positive working relationship.
-Showed compassion) then telling his struggling in his life.
-We came closer in relationship.
-4) (Create a revised training plan.
-Followed up consistently) The training was successful in the end.
-Job-shadowing.
-5) (Find the positive.
-Motivation, Recognition) Later on, while I looked into performance of each individual technologist, and collected data.
-I realized he was the top performer all the time.
-During a performance appraisal in one year, the section head quit the job, he was afraid that the branch manager knew nothing about his performance.
-I sent an email to the branch manager providing data to support that this employee exceeded expectation.
-My voice was heard, and his performance was valued.
-As a result, he changed his behaviours in many ways, such as violation of coffee time policy.
-Afterwards, he showed his support to me while I dealt with the most difficult employee situation.
-When the section was laid-off, he asked me to become his reference while he was looking for job.
-In this situation, I turned a work conflict to winning a person.

----
 Option #3